 Yatra Naryastu Pujyante Ramante Tatra Devata Meaning

-This means that the nations that respect women and gives them their due rights are the ones who are reaching heights.
+This means that the nations that respect women and give them their due rights are the ones who are reaching heights.

-And, the society where women are supposed to tolerate the injustices and the uneven circumstances by men is the one that remains backward.
+And, the society where women are supposed to tolerate the injustices and the uneven circumstances of men is the one that remains backward.

-The tradition of India has valued women and this chant is a reminder to works towards the betterment and empowerment of women.
+The tradition of India has valued women and this chant is a reminder to work towards the betterment and empowerment of women.